ekozat/courses_select_manager/Documentation/sprint3_docs/MySQL_research.md

 * LEFT JOIN (or LEFT OUTER JOIN): Retrieves all rows from the left table and matched rows from the right table.
 * RIGHT JOIN (or RIGHT OUTER JOIN): Retrieves all rows from the right table and matched rows from the left table.
 * FULL JOIN (or FULL OUTER JOIN): Retrieves all rows when there is a match in either the left or right table.

+## Maneesh Wijewardhana
+-   Our VM uses an open source fork of MySQL called MariaDB
+-   To enter the interactive shell, type `sudo mysql` or `sudo mariadb`
+-   You can run a command like `SELECT NOW();` to view the output table
+    -   Any valid SQL will run in this shell, refer to SQL documentation
+-   You can also create .sql files, enter the interactive MySQL shell, and type in `source {path to sql file}` to execute them
+-   Exiting the Shell
+    -   EXIT; or \q: Exit the MariaDB shell
+-   Help and Documentation
+    -   HELP; (Display a list of available MariaDB shell commands)
+    -   HELP <command>; (Get help and syntax information for a specific command)